margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 EOF
 ```

 The service mesh on EKS is now ready to start serving applications.

 ### The Postcard sample application
 In this blog post we use a simple polyglot postcards application.
 It is always fun to write an application in yet another language.
 The postcard application consists of twe services.
 The first service is the [greeter](https://github.com/npalm/cross-cluster-mesh-postcard/tree/master/greeter), the greeter is written in NodeJS and generates a webpage with a postcard.
 The message on the postcard should be provided by the second application, the [messenger](https://github.com/npalm/cross-cluster-mesh-postcard/tree/master/messenger).
 THe messenger is a Rust application that will run on the second cluster.
 I returns a string message based on configuration.

 ![sequence](./postcard-app.png)

-The greeter app will print an error message in case the messenger is not available o.
+The greeter app will print an error message in case the messenger is not available.
 We deploy now the greeter to the Kubernetes cluster on AWS.
 We create a standard deployment for the pod, a service, a Istio Gateway, and a Istio Virtual service.
 The Istio resources are created to make the postcard app public available via an ingress.
 You can check out the configuration files [here](https://github.com/npalm/cross-cluster-mesh-postcard/tree/master/mesh/demo/greeter).
 During deployment we update the configuration with name of the cluster.

 ```
 # Deploy greeter pod and service